Dimitrios Lampos.

 -

-From the Middle Ages to the avant-garde – Special feature in “I Avgi” Newspaper (English transl.)
+From the Middle Ages to the avant-garde – Special feature in “I Avgi” Newspaper (English translation)

 I Avgi, Sunday, August 17, 2025, pp. 20–21.
 Also published online here. by ILAN SOLOMON (the following text is a translation of the Greek article) One more reason to visit Kalamata between 24 August and 6 September is the festival International Kalamata